Looking for tofu recipes that actually taste good? Learn the secret to cooking delicious tofu dishes in this beginner-friendly guide.

 How to Make Tofu Taste Good

 Tofu is a blank canvas.
 Anything goes, but you’ll need to add major flavor with your supporting ingredients.
 You’re not going to get much salt, acid, or heat from tofu on its own.
-This is why every piece of crispy tofu needs a good sauce.
+This is why every piece of tofu needs a good sauce.

 When I make sauces at home, I try to include each of the following flavor components.